IFF-0303/adacvd/README.md

 ## Model Training

 Training the model involves fine-tuning the `Mistral-7B-Instruct` model with a LoRA adapter.
-Efficient training therefore requires a GPU compute node with approximately $\leq 50$ GB of memory.
+Efficient training therefore requires a GPU compute node with approximately $\geq 50$ GB of memory.
 All training was done on an NVIDIA A100-SXM4-80GB with 8 GPU cores.

 To start model training, use the following command: